Prilosec, Nexium, Prevacid Heartburn Drug

 Proton Pump Inhibitor Claims

-Lawsuits allege kidney failure is linked to heartburn drugs, Prevacid, Nexium, Prilosec and other Proton Pump Inhibitors (PPIs) are filed in MDL 2789 before Judge Claire C. Cecchi.
+Over 4,500 proton pump inhibitor lawsuits have been filed in U.S. District Court, District of New Jersey with hundreds also filed in Delaware and other state courts.
+Plaintiffs allege their long term ingestion of Proton Pump Inhibitors, such as, Nexium, Prilosec, PrevAcid, Protonix, or Dexilant, caused kidney failure, chronic and acute kidney injuries, or acute interstitial nephritis.
+Multi district litigation claims are filed in MDL 2789 before Judge Claire C. Cecchi.
 MDL – Judicial Panel on Multidistrict Litigation.
-The Judge ordered Science Day held on May 16, 2018.
-This presentation enables the experts for the parties to educate the court abut the medical legal issues of Proton Pump Inhibitors.
+The Judge ordered Science Day held on May 16, 2018, which enabled the experts for the parties to educate the court about the medical legal issues of Proton Pump Inhibitors.

 Plaintiffs claim taking multiple daily doses of the drugs for over a year may have an increased risk of kidney injuries including: